 Oscillators are technical analysis tools ideal for markets that are range-bound and trading sideways.
-They can also be interpreted as indicators that fluctuate above and below a centerline as the price of an underlying asset fluctuates from high through low and vice versa.
-The most popular oscillator indicators include a stochastic indicator and Relative Strength Index.
+They can also be interpreted as indicators that fluctuate above and below a centerline as the price of an underlying asset fluctuates from high to low and vice versa.
+The most popular oscillator indicators include a stochastic indicator and the Relative Strength Index.

 Oscillators are normally used in conjunction with other indicators to make informed trading decisions.
 Technical analysts rely on oscillators to try and predict price movements when charts are not showing a definite trend in either direction.

 Overbought and Oversold With Oscillators

-Oscillators are also ideal trading indicators for identifying overbought and oversold territories as part of price action analysis.
+Oscillators are also ideal for identifying overbought and oversold territories as part of price action analysis.
 Most trading oscillators are measured on a percentage scale of 0 to 100, fluctuating between the high lows depending on price movements.

 Types of Oscillators

 While there are different types of oscillators, the two broad categories are centered oscillators that fluctuate above and below a center point and banded oscillators that fluctuate between overbought and oversold territories.

 The best for market situations where one needs to analyze the direction of price momentum.
-They are also ideal for identifying the strength or weaknesses of momentum.
-In most cases, security would be considered bullish whenever the oscillator is trading above the centerline and bearish whenever the indicator moves below the centerline.
+They are also ideal for identifying the strength or weakness of momentum.
+In most cases, a security would be considered bullish whenever the oscillator is trading above the centerline and bearish whenever the indicator moves below the centerline.

 Banded oscillators, on the other hand, are ideal when one wishes to identify overbought and oversold territories.

 Relative Strength Index

-Relative Strength Index is one of the most used banded oscillators that technical analysts use whenever a market is trading sideways with a lower range of 30 and upper range of 70.
-While below 30 and above 70 indicate oversold and overbought territories, some analysts consider the same as conservative as they might cause a trader to enter late, therefore, miss out on capital gains.
+The Relative Strength Index is one of the most widely used banded oscillators that technical analysts deploy whenever a market is trading sideways with a lower range of 30 and upper range of 70.
+While below 30 and above 70 indicate oversold and overbought territories, some analysts consider those to be conservative measures, as they might cause a trader to enter late and miss out on capital gains.